GFHeader

 Granddaughter of two Holocaust Survivors

-Personal antisemitic experiences compel Yonat to tell this story in hopes that history will not repeat itself.
+Personal antisemitic experiences compel Yonat to tell her story in hopes that history will not repeat itself.

 Yonat Assayag